 Select a spot that gets at least six to eight hours of sun every day.

 But keep in mind that if you live in Zones 7 and up, your larkspur would appreciate a couple hours of afternoon shade to keep cool during hot summer afternoons.

-Sow two seeds apiece, 1/2 inch deep, in holes 12 inches apart.
+Sow two seeds apiece, half an inch deep, in holes 12 inches apart.
 Water thoroughly and keep the soil moist until germination, which will occur in two to three weeks.

-Now here’s the neat thing about larkspur for those of you in Zones 6-10: you can actually plant it in the fall!
+Now here’s the neat thing about larkspur for those of you in Zones 6 to 10: you can actually plant it in the fall!

 While the soil temperature outside might be chilly enough (55°F or colder) to cold stratify the seeds, you may still choose to stratify them in the refrigerator for two weeks before planting, just in case.

 In early September, sow seeds outdoors according to the instructions above.
 The seeds will germinate and grow steadily for a month or so until the coldest weather hits.